The most discriminable quantum states in the multicopy regime: The -copy most discriminable real states

 \subsection{Pure real qubits and regular polygons}

-In \cref{sec:pure}, we recognised, when a state $k$-design exists, such states form a set that is $k$-copy most discriminable.
-While we have no proof of this fact for real states, an analogous result seems to hold for real state $k$-designs (equivalent to spherical designs).
-When $d=2$ real state $k$-designs are precisely the circle $k$-designs, and it is known that a regular $N$-gon is always an $N+1$ design, hence a good candidate for being a most discriminable set of read qubits.
+In \cref{sec:pure}, we recognised that when a state $k$-design exists, such states form a set that is $k$-copy most discriminable.
+For real states analogous results hold, i.e., when a real qudit group $k$-design exists, the maximal $k$-copy discriminability is achieved by a real qudit group $k$-design.
+For $d=2$ real state $k$-designs are precisely the circle $k$-designs, and it is known that a regular $N$-gon is always an $N+1$ design.
+Therefore, the optimal set of states consists of regular polygons in the $XZ$-plane.

 We observe that, as presented in \cref{table:classical_and_rebit}, this result seems to be even stronger.
-Our numerical analysis suggest that, for real qubits, for any number of states $N$ and any number of copies $k$, regular $N$-gons are most discriminable rebits, even when $N<k$.
+Our numerical analysis suggest that, for real qubits, for any number of states $N$ and any number of copies $k$, regular $N$-gons are most discriminable rebits, even when $N<k+1$.
 Additionally, we have numerically verified that the optimal measurements are given by the pretty good measurements~\cite{Hausladen01121994}.